farazahmadkhan15/grey-faraz-docs/packages/create-grey-docs/template/content/en/index.md

 category: Guide
 ---

-This package is built upon the Nuxt conttent docs theme.
+This package is built upon the Nuxt content docs theme.

 Check the [Nuxt.js Content Docs theme documentation](https://nuxtjs.org/guides/configuration-glossary/configuration-modules) for insight on how the theme that powers this package works.